Trichotillomania is a medical condition that causes sufferers to pull their hair from the scalp, eyelashes, or eyebrows.

 What are the risks?

-The main risks of trichotillomania are to the emotional wellbeing of those who suffer from the condition.
+The main risks of trichotillomania are to the emotional well-being of those who suffer from the condition.
 It’s often triggered by different emotional states including stress, anxiety, boredom, or tension.
 Hair pulling, therefore, becomes a vicious cycle of feelings of stress or tension building up before being released through the action of hair-pulling.

 Over time, as this leads to noticeable hair loss, self-confidence can be hugely impacted.
 The guilt and shame associated with the condition often cause people to withdraw and feel a lack of willingness to reveal that they are suffering or to seek help.
 The lack of awareness and willingness to reveal the condition means that, as it goes untreated, it simply gets worse over time.

 The hair-pulling disorder can also lead to (or be associated with) the presence of other conditions associated with the pulling of hair.
 For example, sometimes those who pull their hair often feel an impulse to chew and swallow the hair that is pulled.
-This condition is separately labeled as trichophagia.
+This condition is separately labelled as trichophagia.

-Trichotillomania should always be diagnosed by a medical practitioner, and preferably one who specializes in hair pulling and other Body-Focused Repetitive Behaviors.
+Trichotillomania should always be diagnosed by a medical practitioner, preferably one who specializes in hair pulling and other Body-Focused Repetitive Behaviors.
 To diagnose the condition, they may ask questions including: